Download

 The role of the certificate is to confirm to the importing country authorities that the described goods have met specified requirements.

+In the case of prescribed goods, the request for export permit may be considered an application.
 An export permit must be issued for prescribed goods prior to an export certificate being considered.

-The government certificate will only be issued if the Secretary is satisfied that the goods meet the relevant conditions and restrictions of the Export Control Orders, any importing country requirements and any other matters as specified on the certificate.
+The government certificate will only be issued if the Secretary is satisfied that the goods meet the relevant conditions and restrictions of the Export Control Rules, any importing country requirements and any other matters as specified on the certificate.

 A government certificate may be cancelled by the Secretary in certain circumstances.